 And then the rain comes.

 Sue: See!
-They just need a bit of water on that ivy and they’ll be sorted.
-I could have written this.
+They just needed some water on that ivy and I knew they’d be sorted.
+I could have written this!

 The Doctor uses his voice to smash the window.

-Sue: They would have gotten away with that if they’d overdubbed it with a real soprano.
-As it stands, it’s a bit silly.
+Sue: They would have got away with that if they’d overdubbed it with a real soprano.
+But that was a bit silly.